abcxyz/actions/.github/README.md

 subfolders.
 Unfortunately, there is no way to distinguish workflows that only run on this repository from ones that are intended to run elsewhere via `workflow_call`.
 As such, we have made the decision to prefix workflows that run on this repository with a `.`.
-Workflows intended to be run as reusable workflows in other repositories will not be prefixed with `.` and additionally will only have the `workflow_call` trigger.
+Workflows that are intended to be run as reusable workflows in other repositories will not be prefixed with `.` and additionally will only have the `workflow_call` trigger.